kranzky/vectorballs/README.md

 * algorithm thoughts
-  + we want to find, for each raster line, the height, z-distance, ground-distance and slope/normal of the terrain; allocate an array of structures, one member for each raster line (this is the z-map)
   + we assume the terrain is a continuous line, so raycasting to find an intersection can be an expensive operation
   + instead, represent the terrain as a discrete series of heights, and raycast